-- Arrange for a group tour
+- Arrange for a personal or group tour

 - Self-guided and video tours

 - If you would like to request a subject specific tour, please contact your departmental library.

 - For students, faculty, and staff who would like to request a tour of the Main Library, please contact Sarah Christensen, Visual Resources and Outreach Specialist: firstname.lastname@example.org, 217-333-3292.
 This tour includes all major service points in the Main Library.